-Prometheus and Graphite are both open source projects built around a time series database.
-This means all datapoints are labelled with names and/or tags which identify them as part of a unique time series.
+Prometheus and Graphite are both open-source projects built around a time series database.
+This means all data points are labeled with names and/or tags that identify them as part of a unique time series.
 Prometheus has always supported tagging (called labels, in Prometheus terms), and Graphite introduced tags near the start of 2018.

 The most obvious difference between Prometheus and Graphite when you first start using them is that where Prometheus reaches out to request metrics from target endpoints, Graphite passively receives anything it’s sent, provided the formatting is correct.
 This is referred to as Pull metrics vs Push metrics, models that form the core of many other distinctions between the services.

 Graphite has been around for a decade and there’s a reason for that – what it lacks in frills, it makes up for in useability and widespread support.
 That said getting the server up and running can be a little awkward at times.

 Graphite has a much simpler architecture than Prometheus because of its reduced scope, and is split up into 3 distinct parts:

 - Receive data points: Graphite has 3 carbon daemons that handle receiving metric data points, with options to transform and aggregate data points into new metrics, or to provide a relay to pass data to multiple storage backends.
 Carbon passively receives metrics in various protocols and has no requirements for them other than a simple string format.
 That allows metrics to be generated easily within an application and sent immediately and quickly by UDP, more reliably by TCP, or batched and bundled as line-separated data points or in a python pickle object.